View all web browser and mobile devices available in our cloud-based test lab.

 Functional testing is another type of testing to be prioritized for automation.
 Automating functional UI tests can help you assess how your app functions across devices, OSes, and other variations.
 Given that the mobile landscape is so fragmented, this is very important.

-Related Reading: Web & Mobile Test Coverage Index
+Related Reading: Web & Mobile Test Coverage Guide

 Once you’ve decided on what tests to start automating, you need to select an automation framework.